jpillora/overseer/README.md

 * `Fetcher` runs in a goroutine and checks for updates at preconfigured interval.
 When `Fetcher` returns a valid binary stream (`io.Reader`), the master process saves it to a temporary location, verifies it, replaces the current binary and initiates a graceful restart.
 * The `fetcher.HTTP` accepts a `URL`, it polls this URL with HEAD requests and until it detects a change.
 On change, we `GET` the `URL` and stream it back out to `overseer`.
 See also `fetcher.S3`.
 * Once a binary is received, it is run with a simple echo token to confirm it is a `overseer` binary.
-* Except for scheduled upgrades, the child process exiting will cause the main process to exit with the same code.
+* Except for scheduled restarts, the active child process exiting will cause the main process to exit with the same code.
 So, **`overseer` is not a process manager**.

 See [Config](https://godoc.org/github.com/jpillora/overseer#Config)uration options [here](https://godoc.org/github.com/jpillora/overseer#Config) and the runtime [State](https://godoc.org/github.com/jpillora/overseer#State) available to your program [here](https://godoc.org/github.com/jpillora/overseer#State).